-Most people think of the medical gas system as oxygen that is pumped to patients in surgery or in their hospital room.
-In fact, there are several gases that make up the average medical gas system including the anesthesia gases that are part of the cart in the operating room.
+Most people think of the medical gas system as a pipe that pumps oxygen to patients in surgery or into their hospital room.
+In fact, there are several gases that make up the average medical gas system, including the anesthesia gases that are part of the cart in the operating room.

-Medical gas systems sustain life and are regulated as a drug.
-This means multiple layers of restrictions and instruction on the proper, safe and legal way to do things.
+Medical gas systems sustain life and the gases they contain are regulated as a drug.
+Using medical gas systems properly includes navigating multiple layers of restrictions and instruction on the proper, safe and legal way to do things.

-According to CBC News, the first recorded medical gas cross connection deaths were at a former Sudbury General Hospital in Canada back in 1973.
-The outcome of this tragic event was the evolution of a code requiring 3rd party verification and later installer certifications.
+According to CBC News, the first recorded medical gas cross-connection deaths were at a former Sudbury General Hospital in Canada back in 1973.
+Codes were implemented to prevent future medical gas-related deaths requiring third-party verification and system installation certification.

-The concern for patients and the efficiency of hospitals has led to several layers of oversight of medical gas systems from the government (CMS and OSHA) their agents (TJC and NPV) and the industry in the NFPA 99-2012 code.
-While all these organizations have oversight and regulatory power over medical sites using gases, their regulations do not always seem to completely agree.
+The concern for patients and the efficiency of hospitals has led to several layers of oversight of medical gas systems from the government (CMS and OSHA), their agents (TJC and NPV), and the industry in the NFPA 99-2012 code.
+While all these organizations have oversight and regulatory power over medical sites using gases, their regulations often need to be more consistent.

-This guide is to provide an overview of medical gas systems including:
+This guide provides an overview of medical gas systems, including

 - Medical Gas Source Equipment